 Tanzania: Children's Education Adventure

-- Volunteer on projects at a village primary school
+- Volunteer on projects at a local primary school

 - See zebras, lions, rhinos and more on an incredible African safari